sonydevworld/spresense/sdk/configs/examples/pwm/README.txt

-This configuration contains required options to pwm example.
+This configuration contains required options to use pwm example.

+[Source path]
+examples/pwm